At 72, two women learn they were switched at birth

 “It’s a crazy thing,” Denice says.
 “People just automatically assume they got the right family.”

-Only a few weeks have passed since Denice and Linda learned they didn’t.
+Only a few weeks have passed since Denice and Linda learned they didn’t, as infants, go home with the right family.

 In the journey that brought them to this strange place, Denice, who lives in Eagan, took the first step.